henrywu2019/BentoML/docs/source/concepts.rst

 .. image:: https://raw.githubusercontent.com/kappa/gallery/master/scikit-learn/iris-classifier/webui.png

-Saving BentoService
+Saving MyModel
 -------------------

-After writing your model training/evaluation code and BentoService definition, here are the steps required to create a BentoService instance and save it for serving:
+After writing your model training/evaluation code and MyModel definition, here are the steps required to create a MyModel instance and save it for serving:

 #.
 Model Training
 #.
-Create BentoService instance
+Create MyModel instance
 #.
-Pack trained model artifacts with :ref:`BentoService#pack <kappa-bentoservice-pack-label>`
+Pack trained model artifacts with :ref:`MyModel#pack <kappa-MyModel-pack-label>`
 #.
-Save to a Bento with :ref:`BentoService#save <kappa-bentoservice-save-label>`
+Save to a Bento with :ref:`MyModel#save <kappa-MyModel-save-label>`

 As illustrated in the previous example: